How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 24 minutes

 You can build a knowledge graph for your business without writing a single line of code, hiring a data engineer, or touching a graph database.
 A business knowledge graph is the web of structured signals, entity data, and schema markup that tells AI engines exactly who you are, what you do, and why they should cite you.
-This guide walks you through every practical step, from building your entity map to implementing schema markup to measuring whether AI engines recognize your business.
+This guide on building a knowledge graph for your business walks you through every practical step, from building your entity map to implementing schema markup to measuring whether AI engines recognize your business.

 If you need the conceptual foundation first, read our guide on knowledge graphs and AI search before continuing.
 This post is the hands-on implementation playbook.